kgolden4514/kgolden4514.github.io/_posts/2023-07-09-Golden-Project-2-Blog-Post.md

 problem with collaboration through github, I only have a problem with github pages.
 I also thought the amount of time the random forest takes to run makes things difficult.
 It makes troubleshooting any problems difficult.
-I did not have any major issues with the rest of the project.
+The most difficult part appeared to be the automation.
+Thankfully, my partner worked very hard to figure that part out.

 ## What are your big take-aways from this project?

 I have definitely gotten better at using R. Doing things like selecting certain columns in a dataframe and troubleshooting warning/error messages used to be really difficult for me.
 Now I can do it without major issue.
+This class has also made me better at my internship as a data analayst for the CH-53K helicopter I am also working on getting R and RStudio downloaded on my AP Statistics students' laptops.
+I would love to introduce them to coding early.
+I feel like now that I have gotten better at it, I can teach the basics to them.
 Not to be redundant, but another major takeaway is the need to understand how to make github pages.
-I am simply not able to do that.